 Greetings friends!
 Today I wanted to do something fun.
-This story is canon in the “Vampire Wars” universe, and takes about a year after the first graduation of Cobratongue University.
+This story is canon in the “Vampire Wars” universe, and takes place about a year after the first graduation of Cobratongue University.
 Sam & Darcia primarily feature in The Kingdoms of Blood series.

 Throughout this short story, some words will have links to my species.
 This can be read as a standalone, perhaps an introduction to the series, though will have spoilers with regard to relationships bigtime.
 If you don’t mind that and plan on reading my series, carry on!

 There will be some minor worldbuilding, but not as much with species, since I have all of that lore here for free on my website, and I don’t want to bog it down with repeating details.
 Therefore, if there is a species here you see mentioned but don’t know about from my lore (as my creatures are written differently from traditional lore), you can click on the link to read more about them!